stackrox/kube-linter/docs/generated/checks.md

 **Description**: Indicates when ingress do not have any associated services.

-**Remediation**: Confirm that your ingress's backend correctly matches the name on one of your services.
+**Remediation**: Confirm that your ingress's backend correctly matches the name and port on one of your services.

 **Template**: [dangling-ingress](generated/templates.md#dangling-ingress)
 ## dangling-networkpolicy